The top 300 employers in the UK announced

 Does resolving financial disputes and investigating fraud sound like your kind of thing?
 Is detective work appealing?
 If the answer's yes, a graduate career as a forensic accountant could be for you.

-Graduates with strong academic records, great communication skills and self-confidence are needed to assess organisations and ensure they meet regulations.
+Graduates with strong academic records, great communication skills and self-confidence are needed to provide assurance that a company's results are 'true and fair'.